StufMuff/SchrodingersObserver/README.md

   - Added Brawl Stats to GUI
   - Now you can save all the detailed files even after the game is over
   - Replay files no longer save when game is paused
+  - Can write rules for private match through api

+* update 9/16/22
+  - Error when logging eval info when the player was not in all the rounds
+  - brawl file had an extra column
+  - did not list writing rules in last release as a new feature
+  - Also updated some settings info

 ## Link:
   * [Link to the github](https://github.com/StufMuff/SchrodingersObserver)